zhaoyul/aposd-vs-clean-code/README.md

 I don't agree that comments are evil, and I don't agree that comments are any less necessary today than they were 40 years ago.

-**UB:**

-I didn't say they were evil.
-I used the well-known idiom of _necessary_ evil.
-That's because we write them when we fail to express ourselves in code.

-**JOHN:** >> delete

-Yes, you did say they are evil: a "necessary evil" is still evil, just like a "red car" is still a car.
-(Both your comment and this one are distractions; can we delete them?)

 Comments are not the problem, they are the solution.
 The problem is that there is a lot of important information that simply cannot be expressed in code.
 When a programmer